zedif/2024InteractiveMetrics/README.md

 ### Dataset

-- `dataset/SLDEA` - Main Dataset: Access Via Link
+- `dataset/SLDEA` - Sample Dataset: Full Access Via Link
 - Dataset Viewing
 - To run the notebooks for examining the datasets, please follow the procedures listed below: